Syslifters/sysreptor/docs/docs/setup/downgrades.md

 !!! warning

-    This command deletes all present data an restores data from the backup.
+    This command deletes all present data and restores data from the backup.
     Do not run without having made a backup.